 We recognise that our firm is exposed to greater risk when dealing with its suppliers, particularly those who have operations/suppliers in other territories.
-The following measures are in place to review and manage the risk:
+The following measures to review and manage this risk are:

-- we have examined our supply chains and have identified over 1040 suppliers for the financial year 2017-18. - we have mapped those suppliers to whom we pay £100,000 and above (86% of spend), according to location, size and industry, to identify potential indicators of slavery.
+- an examination of supply chains.
+We have mapped our supply chains and have identified over 970 suppliers for the financial year 2016-17. - for those whom we pay £100,000 and above (89% of spend), we have mapped those according to location, size and industry, to identify potential indicators of slavery.
 Of these: